-Icaros, the songs of the shaman, are integral to the ayahuasca experience and direct the ceremony and the visions which may arise.
-The shaman has songs for each person's needs, the vibrations of which summon plant spirits and healing energies with words that tell of Nature's ability to heal.
+The singing of icaros, the songs of the shaman, is integral to the ayahuasca healing experience, often directing the ayahuasca ceremony and any visions that arise.
+The shaman has songs for each person's needs, the vibrations of which summon plant spirits and healing energies with words that tell of nature's ability to heal.

-For example, an icaro may call in the energy of a stream or sacred waterfall to wash away illness or that of brightly colored flowers with the power to attract good fortune.
-They may also call in the spirits of specific plants to effect healing and cleanse the energies of those in the ceremony.
-As the shaman sings you might even see these things in your visions (ayahuasca was once known by the scientific name telepathine because of its ability to work in this way).
-Another common experience is to see rainbows streaming from the shaman's mouth as he sings to you, becoming white light or healing colors as they enter your energy field.
+As the shaman sings, you may even see these things in your visions.
+In fact, ayahuasca was once known by the scientific name telepathine because of its ability to work in this way.
+Another common ayahuasca experience is to see rainbows streaming from the shaman's mouth as he sings to you, becoming white light or healing colors as they enter your energy field.

-As a result of this shift in energy you become, in a sense, a new person who can see and understand life from a new perspective so that any sadness, illness, anger or other unhelpful energies can be transmuted into ecstasy, well-being and love.
+The ayahuasca healing takes place as the vibrations of the icaros rearrange the patterns, wave forms and frequency of your energy system.
+As a result of this shift in energy, you become, in a sense, a new person who can see and understand life from a new perspective.
+Any sadness, illness, anger or other unhelpful energies are transformed into ecstasy, well-being and love.

-The singing of icaros is frequently accompanied by the shacapa a leaf rattle used to hold the rhythm of the song.
+The singing of icaros is frequently accompanied by the shacapa, a leaf rattle used to hold the rhythm of the song.
 Traditional bead and gourd rattles may also be used.
-These have a different sound, and therefore different energy than the shacapa, and are used to alter the effect of the icaro on the participants.
+These have a different sound, and therefore different energy than the shacapa, and are used to alter the ayhuasca healing effect of the icaro on the participants.

-In addition to singing icaros, some ayahuasqueros use other musical instruments, including small harps, bells, or drums.
-The vibrational energy of these instruments are directed by the ayahuasquero to clear and straighten the energies of the participants.
-Icaros are not always used strictly for physical or energetic healing.
-Some icaros are sung simply to bring joy and happiness, to make the participants feel good and smile, which can be healing of another form.
+In addition to singing icaros, some ayahuasqueros use other musical instruments, including small harps, bells or drums.
+The vibrational energy of these instruments are directed by the ayahuasquero to clear and straighten the energies of those in the ayahuasca ceremony.